skyler-nch/MindHive/Readme.md

 I didn't have time to fully complete the sh file that I wanted to make to allow for easy installation.
 I do apologize for that as well

 # Requirements
-docker
+-docker

-docker compose
+-docker compose

-docker buildx (needed for linux) python 3.11.11 nvidia-container-toolkit mongo compass or mongodb-tools
+-docker buildx (needed for linux)

+-python 3.11.11

+-nvidia-container-toolkit

+-mongo compass or mongodb-tools

-CUDA capable GPU
+-CUDA capable GPU

 # Setup
 Update:16/3/2025: https://subway.com.my/find-a-subway is down at the moment, it might not be possible to locally setup until it is up

-## via docker(setup is much more complicated because of nvidia-container-toolkit setup)-
+## Via docker(setup is much more complicated because of nvidia-container-toolkit setup)-
 Ensure all the requirements are installed on your computer Request skyler for the setup files
 From the setup files, merge the folders within /setup/env with the working directory, the result being all service source code containing .env